-For instance, an engineering consulting firm will probably need to join forces with a school/college that is known for its uncommon engineering program.
-Or on the other hand, if an organization battles to discover strong IT experts for its suitable department, banding together with a college that is exceptional at its technical program is a keen method to enhance hiring success around there.
+For instance, an engineering consulting firm will probably need to join forces with a school/college that is known for its unique engineering program.
+Or on the other hand, if an organization battles to discover deft IT experts for its suitable department, banding together with a college that is exceptional at its technical program is a keen method to enhance hiring success around there.

 Where Do Top Companies Hire From (based on College’s Ranking)

-Also, when assessing campuses, try not to forget considering accreditation, previous year placements or post-grad placements that could give a better insight into the varieties of students in different campuses.
+Also, when assessing campuses, try not to forget considering accreditation, previous year placements, or post-grad placements that could give a better insight into the varieties of students on different campuses.

 Considering your existing employees is yet another great approach to target the colleges.
-They could be the great brand ambassadors when it comes to attracting potential candidate.
+They could be the great brand ambassadors when it comes to attracting potential candidates.

 While attracting the right talent, to make the first and everlasting impression must be the ultimate goal for an organization.
-Talking about the impression, an effective pre-placement talk would be the first step in campus hiring process.
+And for that, a compelling pre-placement talk would be the first step in the campus hiring process.

-It must be taken care that the role of the individual joining your organization is something that makes him/her feel important.
+Care must be taken when assigning the role of the individual joining your organization because it is something that makes him/her feel important.

 Here are some of the things that an ideal Pre-Placement talk should cover:

 Well, the extent of creativity and innovation varies from organization to organization.
-More Creative and extensive be the PPTs, more be the attraction and hence enhanced be the quality of hires.
+More Creative and extensive be the PPTs, more be the attraction and hence the quality of hires gets enhanced.

-Apart from this, many a time, a poor portrayal of what an imminent candidate can anticipate from the job can set wrong desires thus, prompting a higher attrition rate in course of time.
-Amid campus placements, most candidates have the freedom of looking over different job openings from organizations.
+Apart from this, many a time, a poor portrayal of what an imminent candidate can anticipate from the job can set wrong desires; thus, prompting a higher attrition rate with time.
+Amid campus placements, most candidates have the freedom to look over different job openings from organizations.

-Another source of attraction for candidates are the job descriptions.
-Inaccurate or outdated job descriptions can negatively affect recruiting and productivity, are a detriment to the employer-employee relationship and pose serious legal risks for the company.
+Another source of attraction for candidates is the job descriptions.
+Inaccurate or outdated job descriptions can negatively affect recruiting and productivity, detriment the employer-employee relationship, and pose serious legal risks for the company.

 “You never get a second chance to make the first impression.”
 Use that wisely when it comes to campus recruitment.
 The next great strategy is to attract the campus students.

-In the space of talent acquisition at colleges, there is a very smart and formidable strategy incorporated by the consulting firm Deloitte, much of which is centered on building the campus brand in order to stay significant to the consistently changing impression of the students.
+In the space of talent acquisition at colleges, there is a brilliant and formidable strategy incorporated by the consulting firm Deloitte, much of which is centered on building the campus brand in order to stay significant to the consistently changing impression of the students.

-The motivations of these ages are completely unique in relation to the former.
+The motivation level of today’s youngsters is completely different from their predecessors.
 They need to work for companies that focus on making the world a better place and promoting a social and fun workplace.
-On campus, exhibit your workplace culture, your people and activities in a true way.
+During the campus hiring, companies should present their workplace culture, people, and values in the most effective way.

 The campus recruitment process may also include online events as well, which could be a great source to attract the talent pool.
-Incorporating Twitter chats and Facebook live streaming along with online contests or competitions inculcate among the students a kind of interest and attention towards the company.
+Incorporating Twitter chats and Facebook live streaming along with online contests develop a kind of interest and attention among the students towards the company.

-"84% would consider leaving their current job if offered a job by company with an excellent reputation"
+“84% would consider leaving their current job if offered a job by the company with an excellent reputation.“

 Alumni volunteers ought to be an essential piece of every event, assisting recruiters and making them a part of the group.
-Regardless of whether it's staffing a booth at a college, or controlling a visit group around campus, alumni offer students a congenial minister to connect with.
+Regardless of whether it’s staffing a booth at a college, or controlling a visiting group around campus, alumni offer students a friendly atmosphere of interaction.

 Also, if the college alumni accompanying the hiring team is at some prestigious post in the company, it gives the candidates a sense of worth joining that organization.

-Students can very easily tell which are real and which aren’t.
-Spotlight on what distinguishes your company in a genuine and authentic way.
-These strategies, if incorporated present the company as a brand looking for fresher with exciting ideas.
+Students can very quickly tell which are real and which are not.
+It is important to ponder over what distinguishes your company in a genuine and authentic way.
+These strategies, if incorporated, present the company as a brand looking for fresher with exciting ideas.

 “When employers do hire from college, the evidence suggests that academic skills are not their primary concern,” says Peter Cappelli, A Wharton Professor.

-Grades or CGPA has been, since long, the basic criteria to filter the large talent pool of candidates.
-The recruiters must keep in notice the fact that not always a student with good grades in 10th and 12th along with a great record in college will suffice the need for the job role, while on the contrary, a student with comparatively lower grades can.
+Grades or CGPA has been, since long, the basic criteria to filter the vast talent pool of candidates.
+The recruiters must keep in the notice the fact that not always a student with good grades in 10th and 12th along with an excellent record in college will suffice the need for the job role, while on the contrary, a student with comparatively lower grades can.

 Well, the previous methods for recruitment incorporated specialized tests, one-on-one interviews, presentations or a very well combination of all these.
 All these characterize whether the individual can carry out the job.

-Again, there are tests that measure the genuine behavior of the candidate and determines if he/she fits in the job role or is the correct fit.
-Also, these help the company to find out the leadership attributes, stress management skills, social behavior, motivation and numerous other fundamental attributes, which may, in turn, proves far beneficial when it comes to hiring.
+Again, some tests that measure the actual behavior of the candidate and determine if he/she fits in the job role or is the correct fit.
+Also, these help the company to find out the leadership attributes, stress management skills, social behavior, motivation and numerous other fundamental characteristics, which may, in turn, prove far beneficial when it comes to hiring.

 “Tell me something about yourself.”, “Where do you see yourself after 5 years down the line”, and several more questions.
-These are the common questions each and every company on campus hiring asks to the hopeful candidates.
-The interesting part is, each and every candidate, irrespective of which grade-block he/she belongs, or what extent is he/she proficient for that job role, start practicing these at least two months beforehand, or in fact they by heart those.
+These are the common questions each and every company during campus hiring asks to the hopeful candidates.
+The exciting part is, each and every candidate, irrespective of which grade-block he/she belongs, or what extent is he/she proficient for that job role, start practicing these at least two months beforehand, or in fact, they learn by heart those.